kodecocodes/vt_fastlane/For Instructor/Promo script.md

 # Course Promo Video

 Does this sound familiar?
-Your iOS App is cruising along until… you slam into a Developer Portal or App Store Connect problem.
+Your next iOS App is cruising along until… you slam into a Developer Portal or App Store Connect problem.
 Suddenly, you're sidelined by broken Certificates, test distribution problems, or screenshot and app submission issues.
 There's got to be a better way.

 Complete my course to learn how `fastlane` can help you cruise past these pitfalls by automating your workflows!